 Committed to both inheritance and innovation in Chinese medicine, the School of Chinese Medicine (SCM) of Hong Kong Baptist University (HKBU) makes full use of modern technologies to conduct innovative research on standardisation of Chinese medicine and integration of Chinese medicine and western medicine, and contributes to the internationalisation of Chinese medicine.

 The fundamental research strength of SCM lies in the academic and research experts who comprise the largest research team of Chinese medicine in Hong Kong.
 In recent years, our research team has been successful in winning various external research grants, including those from the National Natural Science Foundation of China, the Science, Technology and Innovation Commission of Shenzhen, the Croucher Foundation, the General Research Fund of the Research Grants Council, the Innovation and Technology Commission, the Health and Medical Research Fund and the Hong Kong Scholars Programme etc..
 To further consolidate our strengths of innovative research on Chinese medicine, the School has devoted resources to establish eight high quality theme-based research centres equipped with advanced equipment and facilities.

 Riding on the University's strategy of fostering interdisciplinary research, the experts and researchers of SCM have been conducting innovative research on the traditional discipline of Chinese medicine which aims to discover new knowledge and create novel technologies for translation and application to benefit society, and they have produced very encouraging results on this front.
 The faculty members of SCM have produced substantial research outputs in international scientific journals and have been granted a number of patent rights from the USA, the People's Republic of China and Hong Kong.
-In the results of the Research Assessment Exercise 2014 announced by the University Grants Committee, SCM outshone other institutions in the percentage of four-star rating (international excellence) in the field of Chinese medicine.
+In the results of the Research Assessment Exercise 2014 announced by the University Grants Committee, SCM outshone other institutions in the percentage of four-star rating (world leading) in the field of Chinese medicine.